-- Having a support team on our side helps to lighten the load – having friends or family members who can empathize with how debilitating a migraine can be is extremely helpful.
-Since migraines tend to run in families (about 90% have a family history of migraine), migraine sufferers often rely on parents, children, or siblings to help them through when the going gets tough.
+Having friends or family members who can empathize with how debilitating a migraine can be is extremely helpful.
+Since it tends to run in families (about 90% have a family history of migraine), migraine sufferers often rely on parents, children, or siblings to help them through when the going gets tough.
 Emotional support should not be underestimated.

-Across most healthcare professions, migraines are considered an incurable but manageable health condition.
+Across most healthcare professions, they consider migraines an incurable but manageable health condition.
 Much of migraine management turns into the isolation of individual symptoms (I.e. headache, nausea).
 This is most commonly done using a combination of the following:

 Many migraine sufferers embark on a journey to try and identify potential triggers and discover the root cause of their condition.
 Finding an option that is both natural and provides results that are more than temporary is a common goal.